 There are between 15 - 18 students in each cohort of the HESA program.

-Yes, each HESA student has a faculty advisor.
+Yes, each HESA student has a faculty adviser.
 In addition, each first-year HESA student is matched with a member of the second-year cohort who serves as his or her mentor, known as the Graduate Colleague (GC).
+Students are mentored by a significant number of UVM student affairs higher education professionals who supervise HESA students in practica and assistantships.
+Further mentoring occurs during colleagial relationships formed during committee work and other opportunities available to HESA students.

 What area(s) of the country are HESA students from?